blimey85/blimey85.github.io_source/source/resources.markdown

     + [git](https://github.com/robbyrussell/oh-my-zsh/wiki/Plugins#git): Adds a lot of git aliases ( gx e.g. gd - git diff) and functions for pulling and for dealing with the current branch.
     + [git-extras](https://github.com/robbyrussell/oh-my-zsh/wiki/Plugins#git-extras): Support for git-extras completion.
 Pressing tab after the various commands should autofill authors, branches and tags depending on context.
     + [per-directory-history](https://github.com/robbyrussell/oh-my-zsh/wiki/Plugins#per-directory-history): tracks previous command history both per current directory and globally, with the ability to switch between them on the fly, bound to ctrl-g.
-    + [rails3](https://github.com/robbyrussell/oh-my-zsh/wiki/Plugins#rails3): aliases for common Rails commands.
-Works fine with Rails 4.
+    + [rails](https://github.com/robbyrussell/oh-my-zsh/wiki/Plugins#rails): aliases for common Rails commands.
     + [wd](https://github.com/robbyrussell/oh-my-zsh/wiki/Plugins#wd) (warp directory): lets you jump to custom directories in zsh, without using cd.
 Why?
 Because cd seems inefficient when the folder is frequently visited or has a long path.
     + [z](https://github.com/robbyrussell/oh-my-zsh/tree/master/plugins/z): Tracks your most used directories, based on 'frecency'.
 After  a  short  learning  phase, z will take you to the most 'frecent' directory that matches ALL of the regexes given on the command line.